sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 .. math:: F = \frac{\mbox{MS}_b }{\mbox{MS}_w} = \frac{1.727}{0.093} = 18.611

 Woohooo!
-Thit is terribly exciting, yes?
+This is terribly exciting, yes?
 Now that we have our test statistic, the last step is to find out whether the test itself gives us a significant result.
 As discussed in chapter :doc:`../Ch09/Ch09_HypothesisTesting` back in the “old days” what we would do is open up a statistics textbook or flick to the